Wei-Ji-Chen/cse15l-lab-reports/Lab-Report-4-Week-8.md

 -------------
 **Code Change to Fix Program**

 An if statement can be written to check if there are newlines within the brackets [] or paranthesis ().
 If there is, skip the line, else, the contents within () are printed out.
+The problem is that with newlines, it separates various parts of the code, such as paranthesis and brackets.
+Thus, the code change necessary is to check for newlines in the paranthesis and brackets.

 ------------